 I didn't know what a Decanter of Endless Water was, but it sounded cool.
 I kept burbling: "Like, you couldn't really stab a guy with it but you could wreck his sword and armor ..."

 "And whatever he's standing on, too!" said Nick.
 There was a collective nod of approval, as everyone mulled it over.

 Then the conversation passed to the next person, and I had survived my turn.
 I had contributed a favorite without embarrassment.
 I felt guilty that everyone else had spinnerets near their butts, but I had, at least, survived.

 I'd go on to put some version of that sword in several of my campaigns, and it sparked a lifelong interest in magic and powers with multiple, non-obvious uses.
-After becoming a storied blade of many campaigns, it popped up in my old homebrew Talisman cards (find them in the Secret Library) and of course, it gets a passing nod on page one of Risus.
+After becoming a storied blade of many campaigns, it popped up in my old homebrew Talisman cards (Blue Room fans may remember those) and of course, it gets a passing nod on page one of Risus.
 It's had different mechanics and origin-stories and in-world "rules" but it cleaves ... to its origins in an X-Men Annual from 1985.

 That's Sam Guthrie (Cannonball of New Mutants) and King Eitri, after Sam and friends had an adventure in Asgard that rocked my lil' adolescent socks.
 There was, and is, nothing interesting about the armor.
 But a super magic stabby thing that can't really stab anyone ... it stuck in my memory because, before I was ever a gamer, it still sent my imagination running in a superhero-fan way: how would Sam use this new power?
 Does it stop at flesh or just ghost through?
 Would he let the other New Mutants know about it?
 Will he give away the armor?
 He's already pretty much invulnerable when he's blastin', etc ...